United States fifty-dollar bill

-The United States fifty-dollar bill ($50) is a denomination of United States currency.
+The United States fifty-dollar bill (US$50) is a denomination of United States currency.
 The 18th U.S. president (1869-1877), Ulysses S. Grant, is featured on the obverse, while the U.S. Capitol is featured on the reverse.
 All current-issue $50 bills are Federal Reserve Notes.

 As of December 2018, the average life of a $50 bill in circulation is 12.2 years before it is replaced due to wear.
 Approximately 3.5% of all notes printed in 2019 were $50 bills.
 They are delivered by Federal Reserve Banks in beige straps.
-Next to the United States two-dollar bill, the fifty-dollar bill has the lowest circulation of any U.S. denomination measured by volume, with 1.8 billion notes in circulation as of December 31, 2019.
+The fifty-dollar bill has amongst the lowest circulation of any U.S. denomination measured by volume, with 1.8 billion notes in circulation as of December 31, 2019.